Classes

 Fences

-At the qualifiers the ponies will be expected to jump a track similar to those used in the Young Event-Horse Series competition.
+At the qualifiers the ponies will be expected to jump a track similar to that used in the Young Event-Horse Series competition.

-At the Final, the course will be derby in style with a number of cross country / young event horse style fences.
+At the Final, the course will be derby in style with several cross country / young event horse style fences.

 __________________________________